N5GEH/n5geh.platform/orion/readme.md

 5. For creating your first context-data we recommend the Step-by-Step Tutorial: https://fiware-tutorials.readthedocs.io/en/latest/getting-started/index.html.
-    However, for the building domain you might includ the information provived above.
+    However, for the building domain you might include the information provived above.
 A small example will follow shortly.